MMBazel/Kaggle-Brazilian-Ecommerce-Prediction/README.md

-# Predicting How Long A Delivery Will Take
+# 🛍️🌐 Predicting Delivery Times Using A Real, Commercial Brazilian E-Commerce Dataset 🇧🇷💰
 ==============================

 In this project, we develop a regression model to predict how long it'll take for an order to be delivered for using the Olist Ecommerce Dataset available on Kaggle.